 By detecting the body inside the image, the segment length and intrinsic segment orientations can be corrected (e.g. during drift in static conditions).

-By monitoring the surroundings, the position information can be corrected and yaw drift omitted.
-Furthermore, the camera enables localisation and through object detection, context can be added to the estimate.
+By monitoring the surroundings, position information can be corrected, and yaw drift can be omitted.
+Furthermore, the camera enables localisation, and context can be added to the estimate through object detection.

 *Why can’t we get positions out of accelerometers?

 Let’s say an IMU is static on a table.
 Neither accelerations nor rotations occur, so the IMU will measure gravity and zero rotational velocity.
 If I place the IMU in my car and drive on the highway at 180 km/h at a constant speed and then start measuring, as long as I don’t brake or accelerate, the accelerometer will only show gravity, and as long as I don’t turn, the rotational velocity will also measure zero.
-As you see, we cannot distinguish a static IMU on a table from an IMU travelling at a constant speed.
-We have to integrate the acceleration into velocity and to know the position, we have to integrate it again.
+We cannot distinguish a static IMU on a table from an IMU travelling at a constant speed.
+We have to integrate the acceleration into velocity, and to know the position, we have to integrate it again.

 This will, however, always result in errors since the measurements are digital and usually biased.
 Digitalisation implies information loss since the measured value is quantized.
 For example, 16 bits correspond to 65535 different numbers, which are mapped to the sensor range of ±60m/s².
 The smallest change is, therefore, 1.83 mm/s².
 Biased means that the process of converting to a digital number comes with the problem of the zero point being shifted.
 So, instead of measuring zero, a small other value is measured, which we call bias.
 The high frequency of the IMUs adds to the problem so that the integrations quickly diverge, which we call drift.